cran-task-views/WebTechnologies/WebTechnologies.md

 ### Machine Learning and Translation

+This list describes online services.
+For a more complete treatment of the topic, please see the [Machine Learning](https://CRAN.R-project.org/view=MachineLearning) task view.

 - *Machine Learning as a Service*:
   Several packages provide access to cloud-based machine learning services.
   `r pkg("OpenML")` is the official client for [the OpenML API](https://www.openml.org/frontend/page/home).